Database Statistics

 Database growth over time

 Since the online database was established the time and date of entry are saved with the record, enabling us to track how many populations and species are being added over time.
-There are now 5,270 species from 38,427 populations in the database (Figure 1).
+There are now over 5,500 species and almost 42,000 populations in the database.
 The relatively steady increase over time has been punctuated by a few steep increases in records which coincide with the completion of certain reports and projects.

 Number of species and populations by class